alekswheeler/frameweb-writer-tool/README.md

 # frameweb-writer-tool

-A DSL for generating web applications with framework-agnostic code generation.
+A DSL for designing web applications using UML patterns from the [frameweb](https://nemo.inf.ufes.br/en/projetos/frameweb/) methodology.

 ## Quick Start